OfficeDev/office-store-docs/docs/add-in-submission-guide.md

     If so, connect this system using the Connect link.

 ## Step 4: Upload your manifest for package testing

 Remember to pre-test your package to prevent any unexpected failures in this step.

 ![Packages list](./images/new/step-4-package-validation.png)

 Get information on all [the pre-testing manifest tools](https://docs.microsoft.com/office/dev/add-ins/testing/troubleshoot-manifest#:~:text=%20To%20use%20a%20command-line%20XML%20schema%20validation,and%20replace%20XML_FILE%20with%20the%20path...%20More%20).

-## Step 5: Define the metadata that will categorize your add-in in the store
+## Step 5: Define the metadata that will categorize your app in the store

 Don’t forget critical URL links to support policies, privacy policies, and End User License Agreements.
 For more information on what your policies should look like, see [our submission checklist](checklist.md###✅-Step-5-:-If-your-add-in-requires-additional-purchases-from-thir-party-services-or-SaaS-offers-,-provide-testing-information-for-these-services).